-Prasad said that concerns have been raised about rampant abuse of social media platforms including the spread of fake news and the new guidelines are aimed at curbing the rampant abuse and empowering ordinary users of social media.
+Prasad said that concerns have been raised about rampant abuse of SM (social media) platforms including the spread of fake news and the new guidelines are aimed at curbing the rampant abuse and empowering ordinary users of SM.
 He said social media platforms are welcome to do business in India but they need to follow the Constitution and laws of India.

 He said that social media platforms will have provision for voluntary verification of the user’s.
 Major social media companies will get a window of three months to implement the new rules, Prasad said.

 Source- Financial Express

 Visit our website https://timesofnortheast.com